Edna Gladney: Early life

-Edna Browning Jones was born on January 22, 1886, in Milwaukee, Wisconsin to Minnie Nell.
-Her mother was not married and was 17 when Edna was born.
-Her natural father never was revealed, and Jones later married Maurice Kahly.
-Jones and Kahly had a daughter together, named Dorothy.
-Edna worked as a clerk at Mutual Life Insurance to support her mother and sister, but was sent to live with her aunt and uncle, an executive at Texas & Pacific Coal and Thurber Brick Company in Fort Worth, Texas in 1904.
+Edna Browning Jones was born on January 22, 1886 in Milwaukee, Wisconsin to Minnie Nell Jones, who was 17 and unmarried.
+Her natural father was never revealed.
+Her mother later married Maurice Kahly, and the couple had a daughter named Dorothy together.
+Edna worked as a clerk at Mutual Life Insurance to support her mother and sister, but was sent to live with her aunt and uncle, an executive at Texas & Pacific Coal and Thurber Brick Company in Fort Worth, Texas, in 1904.
 Edna's aunt was involved in Fort Worth society and women's clubs, and Edna quickly moved into these social circles as well.

-Though expecting to only stay in Fort Worth for a few months, Edna stayed longer, and in 1906, she met Sam Gladney, a native of Gainesville, Texas who worked at Medlin Mills.
-After a summer of courtship, Edna left her fiancé from Wisconsin and eloped with Sam two days before their planned wedding.
+Though expecting to only stay in Fort Worth for a few months, Edna stayed longer, and in 1906, she met Sam Gladney, a Gainesville, Texas native who worked at Medlin Mills.
+After a summer of courtship, Edna left her Wisconsin fiancé two days short of their planned wedding and eloped with Sam.
 The Gladneys lived in Wolfe City, Texas from 1909 to 1913, then moved to Sherman, Texas where Sam had bought his own flour mill.
 In 1910, Edna joined the Sherman Civic League and started inspecting local meat markets and public restrooms for cleanliness.